 RELATIONSHIP Consent to Treatment &Confidentiality Form

-Any communication we have inside or outside of session will include all of us.
-This creates an essential foundation of trust that there is nothing I know that the two of you don't know as well.
+Any communication of an emotional nature will include all of us.
 Sessions will only start when everyone is present.
-On rare occasions there may be a point where we all deem it worthwhile for one of you to have a separate session with me.
-In that case the discussion from the separate session will be discussed with everyone in the next session where we are together.
+On rare occasions we may agree as a group that it is worthwhile for me to have a separate session with just one of you.
+In that case the discussions had in the separate session will be discussed with everyone in the next session where we are together.

 Benefits and Limitations of Psychotherapy